 In this poem, we learn about a man’s spiritual, physical, and emotional descent due to the influence of alcoholism and an estranged dad.
 We learn the speaker’s story through a series of letters that he writes to a lost love.
 This love of his never writes back.
 The imagery of the grapes and wine, as well as the cement porch, are meant to be symbolic of other things.

-The poem initially ended after Letter V, which left the male speaker in a hopeless, broken state.
-I added the alternate ending some time later when I gave my life to Christ.
+The poem initially ended after Letter five, which left the male speaker in a hopeless, broken state.
+I added the alternate ending sometime later when I gave my life to Christ.
 I discovered just how powerful His mercy truly is and that there is always hope.
 I wanted this revelation to be reflected in my poem.

 “Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.”
 John 15:4 (NIV)